Below are brief descriptions of some individually-led research projects at Angelo. These will be periodically updated.

 Hiromi Uno at Jane’s Riffle, where only nymphs of E. maculata are found. photo by Charles Post.

 Hiromi has captured the hatching and recently hatched egg cases of E. maculata as the first winter flood of swept them down the tributary into the mainstem South Fork Eel River.
 This mainstem habitat warms over the spring and summer to become a productive habitat for mayfly nymphs, but stressful for cold-water steelhead trout (Oncorhyncus mykiss), which typically rear in rivers for one and half years before they migrate to the ocean.
 In warming rivers of Northern California, rearing juvenile steelhead are increasingly restricted to cool tributaries, where little food is produced.
 Hiromi’s experiments have shown that the migration of E. maculata helps sustain summer rearing by juvenile salmonids in cool tributary refuges where they would otherwise be food-limited.
 By transferring energy subsidies from productive mainstems to food-limited tributaries, this mayfly appears to enhance the resilience of steelhead populations in the warming rivers of northern California.
-Hiromi is a Ph.D. student with Mary Power in the Dept. of Integrative Biology at UCB.
+Hiromi was a Ph.D. student with Mary Power in the Dept. of Integrative Biology at UCB.
+She is currently a JSPS Postdoctoral Fellow at Hokkaido University.

 Larissa Walder has worked with graduate student Hiromi Uno and invertebrate taxonomist George Poinar (Oregon State Univ.), allowing George taxonomically identify the first mermithid nematode species known to science.
 Mermithids are parasites of mayflies, including the migratory mayfly discovered by Hiromi Uno.
 Larissa and Hiromi studied the life cycle of the Mermithid nematode parasite relative to that of their migratory aquatic host, the mayfly, Ephemerella maculata.
 Eggs of E. maculata hatch in tributaries, then the aquatic nymphs drift downstream to mature and rear in the mainstem.
 In early summer, aerial adult mayflies emerge synchronously from the mainstem and return to the tributaries to lay eggs.
 Nematodes exit from adult mayflies after the mayflies have oviposited and drowned in the tributary.
 Larissa, Hiromi, and helpers collected 304 adult mayflies to measure the infection rate and the reduction in host fecundity.
 They also surveyed the spatial distribution and interaction of E. maculata and Mermithid nematodes across seasons.
 Almost half of the 304 mayflies they sampled were infected, and no infected female mayflies produced eggs, indicating the nematodes sterilize the host mayflies.
 Larissa sampled monthly, and found that immature nematodes emerged from host